AntoineD/docstring-inheritance/README.md

 Otherwise, if `__init__` method is documented in the class docstring, use the `NumpyDocstringInheritanceInitMeta` metaclass.

-Use the `GoogleDocstringInheritanceMeta` metaclass to inherit docstrings in google format. if `__init__` method is documented in its own docstring.
+Use the `GoogleDocstringInheritanceMeta` metaclass to inherit docstrings in google format if `__init__` method is documented in its own docstring.
 Otherwise, if `__init__` method is documented in the class docstring, use the `GoogleDocstringInheritanceInitMeta` metaclass.